zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 6. This is the OCI Marketplace library of images.
 In the **Browse All Images** screen, click on **Oracle Images** to select your Oracle Database Marketplace image.
 Select the **Oracle Database** app name in the marketplace.
 Click the down arrow to select the database version.
 ![](img/create-compute-3.png)

 6. Select the 19c version.
 18c is selected by default.
 Ensure you choose 19c.
+Version numbers subject to change from image.
 ![](img/marketplace1.png)

     ![](img/choose-image-1.png)